davidfrazao/my-grafana-tuto/README.md

 * Business KPI dashboards (SQL, CloudWatch, BigQuery)
 * Network, IoT, or DevOps observability
 * SLO / SLA tracking and alerting

----

-Would you like me to summarize this into a **one-page technical overview** (e.g., for documentation or a presentation)?

 ## [02 - Function diagram of data flux as logs](./lessons/02-Function-diagram-of-data-flux-as-logs.md)